 The club's menu is popular for its seafood dishes, including sashimi, lobster, and crab.
-They also serve prawns, steaks, great desserts and cocktails.
+They also serve gambas, steaks, great desserts and Cocktails.

 Come here towards the end of the day.
 Dinner on the terrace of the Social Club promises a wonderful view of the sunset.